 This is not the home birth story that I was expecting to be writing for you all.
 This one has a far sadder end.
 You hear that miscarriages happen very often but you never think it is going to be you.
 There were so many signs for me that this pregnancy was not going as it was supposed to.
 There were so many gut feelings and intuitions.
+Yet, I hoped for the best and ignored them all.

 We arrived to the hospital.
 Only a few people were ahead of us.
 Ambulances kept coming and people filled the waiting room over and over.
 We waited to be seen for like 4 hours.
 Finally I got to the back.
 They took my urine and my blood.
 They were hopeful that the baby was ok.
 We were moved twice and finally went to another room.
-The ED DR came in and felt my belly.
+The emergency doctor came in and felt my belly.
 Then the ultrasound tech came to get me.
 The ultrasound lasted for ever.
 She wouldn’t let me see the screen and wouldn’t tell me anything.
 Finally it ended and I went back to my room and waited for what felt like an eternity yet was probably only 30 minutes.

 I cried and cried.
-I tried and tried to call my husband but his phone was on vibrate.
+I tried and tried to call my then husband but his phone was on vibrate.
 We left the hospital with all hope lost.
 She was gone.
 Dead inside me for the past 4 weeks!
 My body just had not gotten the message yet.
 We stopped by Chick Fil A and got some food for me to take home since I had not eaten since breakfast.

 I ate the fries and went to bed.
 I laid a towel on the bed just in case of more bleeding overnight.